nkan12/consistenthash/README.md

 (2) Tweak the hash namespace.
 If I know the approx range of servers that will be used
     in the system, I can tweak the hash to distribute evenly.

+(3) Generate more number of hash copies for each server so that it will get more
+    distributed.